agenttools/worktree/README.md

 - Run `worktree init` in each repository to customize settings
 - Use descriptive names with `worktree open` for better branch names
 - For complex issues, use `-w` flag to spawn coordinated workers
+- Choose complementary archetypes for better problem-solving coverage
+- Use `--no-wizard` to skip archetype selection and use defaults
 - Multiple Claude instances can work on different aspects of the same issue
 - Both CLAUDE.md and WORKTREE_COORDINATION.md are automatically added to .gitignore
 - Workers communicate through the coordination document to avoid conflicts
+- Add `--watcher` for an overseer that monitors progress

 ## License